Can't crush this: Beetle armor gives clues to tougher planes

 “When you pull them apart," Zavattieri said, “it doesn’t break catastrophically.
 It just deforms a little bit.
 That’s crucial for the beetle.”

-It could also be useful for engineers who design aircraft and other vehicles with a variety of materials such as steel, plastic and plaster.
+It could also be useful for engineers who design aircrafts and other vehicles and buildings with a variety of materials such as steel, plastic and plaster.
 Currently, engineers rely on pins, bolts, welding and adhesives to hold everything together.
 But those techniques can be prone to degrading.

 In the structure of the beetle's shell, nature offers an “interesting and elegant" alternative, Zavattieri said.